Important Fire Safety Tips During Power Outages!

 - Portable generators should only be used outdoors and carefully located to ensure that exhaust fumes do not enter the home.
-Allow the generator to cool before refuelling.
+Allow the generator to cool before refueling.
 Refuel the generator outside, following the manufacturer’s instructions.
 Store fuel for the generator in approved containers, outside the home.

 - Use only portable space heaters that have been designed for indoor use and follow the manufacturer’s instructions.
 Provide adequate ventilation by opening a window slightly while the heater is in use.
-Before refuelling, turn off the heater, wait for it to cool and take the heater outside to refuel.
+Before refueling, turn off the heater, wait for it to cool and take the heater outside to refuel.